Calista

 Unfortunately, some semaglutide patients may never experience a reduction in symptoms.
 If this happens to you, your provider will most likely recommend that you stop taking the drug.

-Other Ways to Prevent & Handle Semaglutide Side Effects
+Tips to Prevent & Handle Semaglutide Side Effects

 In addition to utilizing the tips above, there are other ways to prevent and handle side effects from semaglutide injections.
 Try the following suggestions to minimize unwanted symptoms and get the best treatment outcome.